taishi-i/awesome-ChatGPT-repositories/docs/README.en.md

  * [chatgpt-web](https://github.com/chatgpt-web-dev/chatgpt-web) - Built with Express and Vue3, ChatGPT is a project that is forked from Chanzhaoyu/chatgpt-web.
 It has added multi-tenant management and cloud message synchronization functionality.
 It is based on the MIT license, free to use, and open-source for learning purposes.
  * [tiktoken-go](https://github.com/pkoukk/tiktoken-go) - The go version of tiktoken.
  * [openai-proxy](https://github.com/unickcheng/openai-proxy) - openai-proxy is a solution provided for Chinese users to address the issue of being unable to make requests to the OpenAI API.
+ * [hello-ai](https://github.com/xxxily/hello-ai) - It is not AI that takes away your job, but the people who master the use of AI tools.
+The most deadly blow is to destroy you, what does it have to do with you "The Three-Body Problem".

 ## Others